 - 7) Adjust battery according and then repeat process 4 then 5, repeat again if needed.
 Once achieve neutral flight upright and inverted flight you have achieve a perfect neutral balance.
 Mark and use for battery location.

-- 8) Test for lateral balance with downward decent with out throttle, adjust accordingly or leave alone if small amount model pitches.
+- 8) Test for motor mount thrust angle by a downward decent with any throttle applied, adjust accordingly or leave alone if small amount model pitches.